RojasMN/synaptic-kernels-LFP/README.md

 The codebase provides tools to generate synthetic LFP signals, simulate varying E/I ratios, and analyze the resulting data using two complementary approaches:
 1.  **Spectral Parameterization (Frequency Domain):** Analyzing the aperiodic $1/f$ slope of the Power Spectral Density (PSD).
-2.  **PSI Pattern (Time Domain):** A novel metric based on the derivative of the signal's autocorrelation, designed to capture effective synaptic time constants.
+2.  **$\Psi$ Pattern (Time Domain):** A novel metric based on the derivative of the signal's autocorrelation, designed to capture effective synaptic time constants.

 ## Background